 Here's when you want to contact your leads:

 Each situation needs a different approach.
-When someone shares your content on social media, show them a thank-you pop-up and offer to subscribe to your account on that media.
+Anytime someone shares your content on social media, show them a thank-you pop-up and offer to subscribe to your account.
 They've already shown they like your content, so they're more likely to carry on.

 Leverage email automation to send follow-ups to people who have abandoned their cart or were looking for something on the website.
-Offer them the information they were looking for, a product related to the purchase, or a reason to go back to the cart.
-You will be increasing sales without even paying attention once the automation is set up.
+Offer them the information they were looking for, a product related to the purchase, or a reason to return to the cart.
+You will increase sales without paying attention once the automation is set up.

-Finally, if your CRM allows for live tracking of customer behavior, your sales agents can call leads that are browsing the key pages or seem to have trouble finding what they want.
-Be careful with this as some people may find it intrusive.
+Finally, if your CRM allows for live tracking of consumer behavior, your sales agents can call leads browsing the key pages or having trouble finding what they want.
+Be careful with this, as some people may find it intrusive.

-Lead scoring is most efficient when used with trigger marketing, and trigger marketing works best with email automation.
-Social media automation will give you important insights necessary for lead scoring.
-Once you automate one thing, you start automating all of them.
-This results in user experience and sales growing constantly.
+Since many automation techniques and tools are interconnected, figuring out the best combination for your business is critical.
+Lead scoring is the most efficient when used with trigger marketing, and trigger marketing works best with email automation.
+Social media automation will give you essential insights necessary for lead scoring.